tirupati17/inoutexpensemanager/_pages/terms.md

 **Contact Us**

-If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at tirupati.balan@gmail.com.
+If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at hello@amigo.finance